klaidliadon/umbrella-content/en/tools/s_psiphon.md

 A "VPN" icon in the top left corner of your device indicates Psiphon is running, meaning other apps will access the Internet through Psiphon.

-To use the dedicated Psiphon browser for iOS requires a separate [download] (https://itunes.apple.com/us/app/psiphon-browser/id1193362444?mt=8), but it works on iOS 8 or later, while the main Psiphon app requires iOS 10.2 or later.
+To use the dedicated Psiphon browser for iOS requires a separate [download](https://itunes.apple.com/us/app/psiphon-browser/id1193362444?mt=8), but it works on iOS 8 or later, while the main Psiphon app requires iOS 10.2 or later.
 If you use the browser, only online activity conducted in the browser will use Psiphon.
 Other apps will connect using your regular Internet connection.